tblanarik/WSDOTTrafficData/README.md

 Some Python modules for getting data from the DB

 ### DataArchiver
-**DEPRECATING**

 `/src/dotnet/DataArchiver`

-~~This is an Azure Function App dedicated to retrieving the current travel times from the WSDOT Travel Times API every 20 minutes.~~
+This is an Azure Function App dedicated to retrieving the current travel times from the WSDOT Travel Times API every 20 minutes.
-~~It stores the data in a SQL table, also in Azure.~~
+It stores the data in a SQL table, also in Azure.

-I'm deprecating this code because it's more complicated than I need right now, deals with SQL rather than Kusto, and is based on Function Apps V1 instead of V2.

 ## Setup
 #### Requirements